googlearchive/test_runner.dart/README.md

 test runner will automatically use a default HTML file and run your Browser tests in it if you didn;t provide a custom one.

-TRD will automatically detect if a test file needs to be ran inside a Browser if there is no associated HTML file.
+DTR will automatically detect if a test file needs to be ran inside a Browser if there is no associated HTML file.

 NOTE: Typically if you wrote browser tests using the